 Transforming anger through understanding and compassion

 This group is intended for people who want to achieve a better understanding of where their anger comes from and how to develop tools to identify and change their relationship to anger.
 Participants will learn to identify anger and its root causes from within and will gain new skills to better express themselves in a healthier and more assertive manner.
+Exercises include active group participation and a written exercise that will be shared with the group.

 Living in the Here and Now